Limits. Can we treat Parkinson´s even before the first symptoms appear?

 When understanding Parkinson´s through the concept of different functional thresholds in different areas of the brain, it becomes evident that treatments focused solely on a single molecular target may be insufficient.

 Instead, focusing on comprehensive, early interventions across interconnected systems may better prevent functional decline.
-Pre-symptomatic intervention, aided by biomarkers in blood, cerebrospinal fluid, or peripheral tissues, could shift focus from simply addressing symptoms to enhancing neuron health before critical thresholds are crossed.
+By identifying early biomarkers for the disease, in the blood, cerebrospinal fluid, or peripheral tissues - presymptomatic intervention, could shift focus from simply addressing symptoms to enhancing neuron health before critical thresholds are crossed.

 About the scientific paper: